carboneio/carbone-sdk-go/API-REFERENCE.md

-# GO Carbone SDK
+# Carbone Render Go SDK

-The GO Carbone SDK provide an simple interface to communicate with Carbone Render easily.
+The Carbone Go SDK provides a simple interface to communicate with Carbone Render easily.

 ## Install the GO SDK